augustss/MicroHs/README.md

 It uses combinators for the runtime execution.

 The runtime system has minimal dependencies, and can be compiled even for micro-controllers.
+The STM32 directory contains some sample code for an STM32F407G-DISC1 board.

 The compiler can compile itself.